firstpersontravel/charter-docs/docs/reference/fieldtypes.md

 Fields are the underlying data elements of each object in your script.
 Each is validated in a different way.
 ## Address

 A geocodable address, including city, state and ZIP/postal code.
+For example: "111 Main Street, San Francisco CA 94110".

 ## Boolean

-True or false.
+A simple true or false value.